 FMTC Affiliate Disclosure: Blond Wayfarer contains affiliate links.
 If you make a purchase through these links, I earn a commission at no extra cost to you.
 This disclosure pertains to all affiliate links.

-Need some fabulous things to do in Astoria Queens?
+Are you sold on visiting and need some fabulous things to do in Astoria Queens?
 Awesome!
 You’ve come to the right place.
 Astoria’s a great neighborhood with a lot of attractions to offer travelers visiting New York City.

 First of all, I think it’s great that you’re taking your New York City trip beyond Manhattan.
 As much as I love Manhattan, a true trip to New York takes you to the other four boroughs.
 I’m embarrassed to admit that I visited Queens for the first time this year.
 I know, I know.
 Shame on me.
 But better late than never!